boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 If the `FIO_ATOMIC` macro is defined than the following macros will be defined:

+#### `fio_atomic_load(p_obj)`

+Atomically loads and returns the value stored in the object pointed to by `p_obj`.

 #### `fio_atomic_xchange(p_obj, value)`

 Atomically sets the object pointer to by `p_obj` to `value`, returning the previous value.

 #### `fio_atomic_add(p_obj, value)`

+A MACRO / function that performs `add` atomically.

+Returns the new value.

 #### `fio_atomic_sub(p_obj, value)`

+A MACRO / function that performs `sub` atomically.

+Returns the new value.

 #### `fio_atomic_and(p_obj, value)`

+A MACRO / function that performs `and` atomically.

+Returns the new value.

 #### `fio_atomic_xor(p_obj, value)`

+A MACRO / function that performs `xor` atomically.

+Returns the new value.

 #### `fio_atomic_or(p_obj, value)`

+A MACRO / function that performs `or` atomically.

+Returns the new value.

 #### `fio_atomic_nand(p_obj, value)`

+A MACRO / function that performs `nand` atomically.

-Atomically operates on the object pointer to by `p_obj`, returning the new value.
+Returns the new value.

 #### `fio_lock_i`